mledan/OctoPrint-EasyServo/README.md

+# ⚠️ This plugin is not under active development anymore, I am working on other projects but will come back to Octoprint plugins later !
+Please don't expect a quick answer nor a fix from me during this period. ⚠️

 # Easy Servo

 Here is a simple plugin to control two servos using the OctoPrint Control tab.
 It has been programmed in conjuction with a camera gimbal mount design I published on Thingiverse [here](https://www.thingiverse.com/thing:4381240).